jpcolomer/PositiveNegativeTimeEntity/README.md

 again 80% of the development dataset was used for training and the rest for validation.

-As a baseline I trained Naive Bayes, SVM L1, SVM L@ classifiers with the training set and evaluated it on the validation set.
+As a baseline I trained Naive Bayes, SVM L1, SVM L2 classifiers with the training set and evaluated it on the validation set.

 |Naive Bayes | Precision | Recall | F-measure|